Dynamics of Weyl Scale Invariant non-BPS p=3 Branes

 and

-where $\eta _{MN} =(1,-1,-1,-1,-1),\gamma ^M = (\gamma ^\mu ,\gamma ^4 ) , \gamma ^4 = - \gamma ^0 \gamma ^1 \gamma ^2 \gamma ^3, \bar Q_a = Q_b^ + \gamma _{ba}^0, \gamma ^{MN} = i[\gamma ^M ,\gamma ^N ]/2$ and M,N=0,1,2,3,4.
-In the present context, we consider a p=3 brane embedded in the N=1, 5D superspace.
-Accordingly, the three spacial dimensional brane breaks down the target space super-Weyl invariance to a lower dimensional Weyl group symmetry $W(1,3)$, whose unbroken generators are $\{ M_{\mu \nu } ,D,P_\mu \}$, where the index $\mu, \nu=0,1,2,3$.
+where $\eta _{MN} =(1,-1,-1,-1,-1),\gamma ^M = (\gamma ^\mu ,\gamma ^4 ) , \gamma ^4 = - \gamma ^0 \gamma ^1 \gamma ^2 \gamma ^3, \bar Q_a = Q_b^ + \gamma _{ba}^0, \gamma ^{MN} = i[\gamma ^M ,\gamma ^N ]/2$ and $M,N=0,1,2,3,4$.
+In the present context, we consider a $p=3$ brane embedded in the $N=1, 5D$ superspace.
+Accordingly, the three spacial dimensional brane breaks down the target space super--Weyl invariance to a lower dimensional Weyl $W(1,3)$ symmetry, whose unbroken generators are $\{ M_{\mu \nu } ,D,P_\mu \}$, where the index $\mu, \nu=0,1,2,3$.
 As a result, the broken generators, besides the spontaneously broken automorphism generators $M_{\mu 4}$, include the translational generator $P_4 $ transverse to the brane directions and the spinorial generators $Q_a$ and $\bar Q_a $ related to the Grassmann coordinate directions in the superspace.
 On the other hand, one may be tempted to consider the Lorentz group as the stability group for the total symmetry breaking.
-However, at the end of the paper, we point out that infeasibility of embedding such a Minkowski brane in this super-Weyl spacetime.
-Since there would be the dilaton field localized on the brane world volume corresponding to the target scale symmetry breaking, and one will find it contributes a potential term on the brane world volume with an unbounded VEV.
+However, at the end of the paper, we point out that the infeasibility of embedding such a Minkowski brane in this super-Weyl spacetime.
+Since there is the presence of the dilaton field localized on the brane world volume corresponding to the target scale symmetry breaking, the dilaton field contributes a potential on the brane world volume but with an unbounded VEV.
 This fact then excludes the brane modes that simultaneously nonlinear realize dilatation symmetry and the supersymmetry.

-We work on the 4D world volume of the submanifold.
-The 5D super Weyl algebra is to be converted to 4D algebra through dimension reduction.
+\begin{flushleft} { 2.
+WEYL SCALE INVARIANT BRANE DYNAMICS} \end{flushleft} We work on the $4D$ world volume of the submanifold.
+The $5D$ super Weyl algebra is to be converted to $4D$ algebra through dimension reduction.
 In the Weyl representation, we introduce two supersymmetrical Weyl spinor charges $Q_\alpha$ and $S_\alpha$ and define

 where the Weyl spinor indices $\alpha ,\dot \alpha = 1,2$.
 Therefore, the algebra becomes

 along with their Weyl scale properties